cran/gapfill/README.md

 R> install.packages("gapfill")

-To get started the help pages
+To get started see the example in

 R> ?Gapfill